Policies and Requirements

 Payment of Award

-- To activate your award, complete a Request for First Instalment (Form 1B) and submit it to NSERC's Scholarships and Fellowships Division between four and six weeks prior to the date on which you intend to take up your award, but no later than November 1 of the year of the award.
+- To activate your award, complete a Request for First Instalment (Form 1B) and submit it to NSERC's Scholarships and Fellowships Division between four and six weeks prior to the date on which you intend to take up your award.

 - Before you may take up your award, you must provide confirmation that you have successfully completed all requirements for your doctoral degree, if you did not already provide this confirmation as part of your application.
 (See Request for First Instalment ([Form 1B].)